2025 Bargaining Information

 What happens if support staff go on strike?

-• In a full walk-out strike, employees withdraw all their services and choose to walk the picket line.
+This is a full walk-out strike.
+Support staff have withdrawn all their services and choose to walk the picket line.

 What services can I still access while the college is on strike